-This contract is entered into by and between BBVA Bancomer, S.A., (Administrator), Trustee and Common Representative.
+This contract is entered into by and between the Bank (Administrator), Trustee and Common Representative.
 Under this contract, the Trustee contracted the Administrator to carry out the management and collection solely and exclusively in relation to the mortgage loan and any "foreclosed assets" that were transferred in the assignment contract.